agdolla/WeMeet/README.md

 * All code should be reviewed and revised
 * Improve performance and security
 * Write some tests
+* replace all the possible components with material-ui components
+* activity chat room

 ### Urgent
 * All realtime functionalities should be reviewed and redesigned